japila-books/spark-sql-internals/docs/Analyzer.md

 * <span id="conf"> [SQLConf](SQLConf.md)
 * <span id="maxIterations"> Maximum number of iterations (of the [FixedPoint](#fixedPoint) rule batches)

-!!! note
-    `Analyzer` can also be created without specifying the [maxIterations](#maxIterations) argument which is then configured using [optimizerMaxIterations](CatalystConf.md#optimizerMaxIterations) configuration setting.

 `Analyzer` is created when `SessionState` is requested for the [analyzer](SessionState.md#analyzer).

 ![Creating Analyzer](images/spark-sql-Analyzer.png)